Is it still worth starting a travel blog?

 In some ways, blogging is harder than ever.
 It’s a different game to what it was a decade ago.

-People use search engines to find the answers to questions they already have in mind; less so to find inspiration.
+People use search engines to find the answers to questions they already have in mind; less so to find inspiration (social media channels do a better job of serving inspiration).
+But, once they land on your site, they need to be convinced of your authenticity.
+You need to share stories to gain their trust.

 That doesn’t mean that blogging is dead, it just means you need to understand the needs of your users, and what you can do with a website as a channel.